SHADOWBRINGERS SPOILERS: This fanfic takes place right after the events of Qitana Ravel, after Emet helps Y'shtola from another dip in the lifestream.

 His hesitance to answer had said much more than actually hearing his admission.
 She feared the truth of it more than the reason for the lie.

-Before she could take a step, Emet-Selch turned to leave first, pausing to say: “For what it’s worth, hero,” he put emphasis on using the word instead of her name, “Though you may not believe me… I do respect basic privacy, I assure you.”
+Before she could take a step, Emet-Selch turned to leave first, pausing to say: “For what it’s worth, hero,” he put emphasis on using the word instead of her name, “Though you may not believe me… I do respect basic privacy, you know.”

 It was as much a concession as she could hope for given the circumstances.